EmilieAndreasen/cds-la-assignments/Assignment_4/README.md

 | ```out```| Contains the outputted plots and emotion analysis |
 | ```src```  | Contains the Python script used for assignment 4 |

+## Limitations
+Improved Plot Legends:
+It might be helpful to ensure that the legend and colors are distinct and clear for better readability.

 ## Interpretation of outputs
 The emotion analysis of the different scripts from the TV show 'Game of Thrones' gives an insight into the show's emotional profile across its eight seasons.